Exactly what does it mean to get your weavers cloth drum tight,

 Even if you start with the weavers cloth super tight,

-it will slip as you punch and get saggy.
+it can slip as you punch and get saggy.

 When you use a regular embroidery hoop, it will get saggy REALLY fast!

-But, if you use a locking hoop, it stays tighter much longer.
+But, if you use a no-slip hoop, it stays tighter much longer.

-(The locking hoops also come in lapstands so you don’t have to hold the hoop as you punch.)
+(The no-slip hoops also come in lapstands so you don’t have to hold the hoop as you punch.)

 Another option to consider is getting a gripper strip frame.